pplatoon/hacBrewPack/template/README.md

 |   |   icon_AmericanEnglish.dat
 ```

-You can skip creating of romfs with --noromfs and creating of logo with --nologo
+You can skip creating program romfs with --noromfs and creating program logo with --nologo
 You can use options to change default folder paths and names

 Default output folders are: